azuline/rose/docs/PLAYLISTS_COLLAGES.md

 be located at `Shower.jpg` (or `.png`).
 The extensions to treat as images are configurable.
 See [Configuration](./CONFIGURATION.md).

+> [!NOTE]
+> When a release or track is deleted from the source directory, Rosé does not
+> autoremove that release/track from the collages and playlists that it belongs
+> to.
+Rosé instead flags the release/track as "missing," which prevents it from
+> appearing in the virtual filesystem.
+If the release/track is re-added to the
+> source directory, Rosé will remove the missing flag, and the release/track
+> will "regain" its lost position in the collage/playlist.
+>
+> We do this because we do not know if a missing release or a missing track is
+> transient or not.
+For example, a file may be deleted by a tool like syncthing
+> only to be readded later.

 # Operations

 However, working with this file directly is quite annoying, so Rosé allows you